Diego Costa: Spain

 Costa was named in Spain's 30-man provisional squad for the 2014 World Cup, as well as the final list which was named on 31 May.
 He returned from the injury which had ended his club season by starting in a warm-up game against El Salvador, winning a penalty in a 2–0 victory.
 In the first match of the tournament, against the Netherlands, he again won a penalty, conceded by Stefan de Vrij and converted by Xabi Alonso for a 1–0 lead but in an eventual 1–5 defeat; he was booed by Brazilian fans during the match.
 Costa then started in a 0–2 loss to Chile making little impact as he was substituted for Fernando Torres for the second consecutive match, and Spain were eliminated.
 He was an unused substitute in the team's third match, a 3–0 defeat of Australia.

 Costa scored his first goal for Spain with the third in a 4–0 UEFA Euro 2016 qualifying win away to Luxembourg on 12 October 2014.
 He did not feature again for Spain until 5 September 2015, when he was fouled by Slovakia goalkeeper Matúš Kozáčik for a penalty, which Andrés Iniesta converted for a 2–0 qualifying win at the Estadio Carlos Tartiere in Oviedo.
-He was booed when he was substituted for Paco Alcácer later in the match.
+He was substituted for Paco Alcácer later in the match.
 Del Bosque defended Costa from criticism, saying that he performed well against the Slovak defence.
 However, he was not included in the final squad for the tournament.

 On 5 September 2016, Costa scored his first international goals for nearly two years, in an 8–0 win over Liechtenstein at the Estadio Reino de León for Spain's opening match of 2018 World Cup qualification, the first being a header from a free-kick by his former Atlético teammate Koke.
 In May 2018, Costa was called up to Spain's squad for the 2018 FIFA World Cup.
 In their opening game on 15 June in Sochi, he scored his two first World Cup goals to help Spain secure a 3–3 draw against Portugal.
 Five days later, he scored the winning goal of the match against Iran.